Healthcare-Robotics/bodies-at-rest/README.md

   <img width="110%" src="https://github.com/henryclever/bodies-at-rest/blob/master/docs/figures/git_break5.JPG?raw=true" alt="None"/>
 </p>

+Running the above code results in the following loss function:

+While the paper does not present ablative studies to check for the effect of changing the loss function, the following may flags may be used.
+ * We recommend using a loss on the global rotation, which helps the network to get started.
+Without it, some joints have a higher probability of getting stuck at a limit initially, requiring a restart.
+However, you can omit the global rotation using `--omit_root` will result in:
+ * We recommend using PMR only for Network 2.
+However, to run it on network 1, using the flag `--pmr` will result in:

 ## What other packages do I need?
 * SMPL: A Skinned Multi-Person Linear Model - https://smpl.is.tue.mpg.de/.
 You'll have to sign up with an account to get this but it's quick.
 Unzip it in `~/git/`.